jdevuyst/rekenaar/README.md

 Notes on the implementation:

 - The module `Rekenaar.Infer.Monoid` is based on chapter 3 of the report [Evidence-providing problem solvers in Agda](https://github.com/umazalakain/fyp).
+- There's no built-in support for constants at this point.
+For `⟨Nat, 0, +⟩` this is not a problem because the uncompute logic will rewrite `S (S ... x)` to `1 + 1 + ... + x`.
+However, for the general case we'll want to change the solver to understand constants.

 ### `Rekenaar.Reflect`